nuejs/nue/packages/nuejs.org/blog/large-scale-apps/index.md

 date: 2025-04-01
 ---

-On this release, we’re showing what happens when you push modern web standards—HTML, CSS, and JS—to their peak:
+On this release, we’re showing what happens when you push modern web standards — HTML, CSS, and JS — to their peak:

 [bunny-video]
   videoId: 39b76cca-e55b-4e9b-8583-b053f9dbd55d